Green Lab Certification

 The project also involves our students by enabling them to become volunteers with special environmental auditing training.
 Once trained the students then visit LEAF teams to ensure that the activities have been completed to the recommended standard.
 Involving students in this way provides both training and practical experience in environmental auditing.
 Teams can also be audited by staff from the Estates department, or by peer assessment as alternatives if they wish.

-After the audits, teams will be presented with their bronze, silver or gold awards along with accreditation badges for display outside the laboratory.
+After the audits, teams will be presented with their bronze, silver or gold awards along with certification badges for display outside the laboratory.

-Find out which labs have gained Green Lab Accreditation status
+Find out which labs gained Green Lab Certification in 2019.

-Students can volunteer to conduct lab assessments and audits to help our staff gain Green Lab Accreditation.
+Students can volunteer to conduct lab assessments and audits to help our staff gain Green Lab Certification.